sindresorhus/sindresorhus.github.com/source/content/apps/one-thing.md

 - Eat more healthily
 - Exercise
-- Reply to Sarah's email
+- Reply to Sara's email
 - Be happy
 - Stop procrastinating
 - Finish the 🦄 project